 Trees remove carbon dioxide from the atmosphere through photosynthesis and store the carbon in their leaves, branches, stems, bark and roots.
 Approximately half the dry weight of a tree’s biomass is carbon.
 One tonne of C = 3.67 tonnes of ‘carbon dioxide equivalent’ (CO2-e).

 We measure woody biomass (stems, leaves and roots).
 On-ground measurement of carbon is based on detailed growth models using specie specific allometric equations to reflect the amount of carbon stored in the forest.
 These measurements and sampling techniques are part of our methodology development under the Australian Government’s Carbon Farming Initiative.
 Carbon Neutral is also a contributor under CSIRO’s project “CFI Methodology and Tool Development – Estimation of change in biomass carbon in complex woody systems”.

 Carbon is captured as the tree grows and stores the carbon in their leaves, branches, stems, bark and roots.
+For larger eucalyptus species that may be when it achieves mature growth at year 25-35.
 Within a 100 year project, 80% of sequestration would happen in the first 30 years.